An Enticing Parsi Snack

 - 1 teaspoon chaat masala

-- chutneys ~ Your favorites
+- chutneys ~ Your favorite, buy or make

 - Place the potatoes in a sauce pan and cover with cold water.
 Turn the heat to high and bring to a boil, then lower the heat to simmer.
 Cook the potatoes until they are just tender, testing with a sharp knife or fork.
 Drain and let cool.